 - Acceptance must be in writing from the insurers.

 How do I purchase Studentsafe - Inbound University cover?

-- Travel (up to 31 days en route) to the university is covered even though premium not paid until arrival.
+- Travel (up to 31 days en route) to the university is covered, even if the premium is not paid until arrival.

 How do I cancel/get a refund of Studentsafe - Inbound University premium?